HEmile/juggl/docs/Features/Global Graph mode.md

 Like this warning says, Juggl is not designed for larger vaults, and opening the global graph will very likely freeze Obsidian!
 This functionality is only provided as a convenience option for smaller vaults (like the one you're looking at).

 If you are looking for a global graph for larger vaults, we advise to stick with the vanilla [[Obsidian]] graph.
 It is exceptionally well optimized and can look very beautiful with the color group functionality.
-There are currently no plans to optimize Juggl for large graphs.
+While there are plans to include a performance mode to scale to slightly larger graphs, it is highly unlikely Juggl will ever manage graphs as large as in the vanilla Obsidian graph.

 ---
 #feature